haaklina/Reseach-Project/DatasetCard.md

-By following the Smithsonian dataset card format.
-Include:
+## Dataset Summary:

-Dataset Card: Phylogenetic Tree Project
+Phylogenetic Tree Project
 Title:
 Phylogenetic Tree of Gene Sequences from National Center for Biotechnology Information (NCBI)
 Description:
 This dataset contains gene sequence data (nucleotide) obtained from the (NCBI) (https://www.ncbi.nlm.nih.gov/nuccore/?term=Ascidian) in FASTA format and a corresponding Nexus file used for generating phylogenetic trees.
 The purpose of this project is to construct and analyze phylogenetic relationships among Ascidian species using sequence data.